Doc077/melonly-php/README.md

 These commands will create corresponding `react` or `vue` directories in `frontend` location and install Node dependencies.

+After running `npm start` command `webpack` will compile your code in watch mode. `npm run build` will build output only once.
+You can set development / production mode in `webpack.config.js`.
+All configuration is stored in this file.

 ## WebSockets and Broadcasting